Jon Vaughn: College

 Vaughn's 1989 Big Ten Champions appeared in the Rose Bowl.

-During his two seasons playing for the University of Michigan Wolverines, he played for back-to-back Big Ten Conference Champions.
+During his two seasons with the Wolverines at the University of Michigan, he played for back-to-back Big Ten Conference champions.
 He accumulated rushing statistics in only 16 NCAA games.
 However, in his redshirt sophomore 1990 season, he was selected Co-Big Ten Offensive Football Player of the year (along with University of Iowa Hawkeyes players Nick Bell and Matt Rodgers) by the conference's coaches when he started 11 of 12 games.
 Vaughn, who wore #25 for the Michigan Wolverines football program in 1989 and 1990, played running back after redshirting as a defensive back who wore #46 in 1988.

 As of 2007, Vaughn holds the University of Michigan career yards per attempt record (minimum 200 attempts).

 He opened the 1990 season by posting 201 rushing yards on September 15, 1990, against University of Notre Dame Fighting Irish, then 288 rushing yards against the University of California, Los Angeles Bruins on September 22, 1990, at the Big House.
 This feat made him the first Michigan back to rush for 200 yards in consecutive games, a feat not duplicated until Mike Hart did so in 2004.
 The 288-yard effort ranks third on the All-time Michigan single-game rushing yards list (behind Ron Johnson's 347 yards in 1968 against the Wisconsin Badgers and Tshimanga Biakabutuka's 313 yards against the Ohio State Buckeyes in 1995).
 His 1,364 yards rushing that season ranks 13th on the Michigan all-time single season rushing list.
 During that redshirt sophomore season, he played with freshman Ricky Powers, who set the Michigan freshman rushing record later broken by Hart and who tied with Vaughn for a team-high five 100-yard rushing games, although accumulating far fewer total yards than Vaughn.

 During the 1990 season, Vaughn was closely watched in the press.
 He entered Michigan's seventh game—the weekend of October 28, 1990—as the nation's leading rusher.
 Entering the eighth week, he was averaging over 144 yards per game and was second in the nation and first in the Big Ten.
 He only gained a total of 94 yards in his ninth, tenth and eleventh games combined and entered Michigan's bowl game as #11 in the nation.
 He ran for 128 yards in his final game and ended the season as the Big Ten Offensive Player of the Year.
 He also ended the season eleventh in the nation in rushing and second in the Big Ten with 112.4 yards per game.

 Despite his eventual professional success as a kickoff returner, he never returned kickoffs in college.
 In 1990, Desmond Howard and Derrick Alexander shared the kick-return duties.
 In 1989, Desmond Howard and Tony Boles shared the role.

 In 2020, Vaughn would join at least 70 other plaintiffs in lawsuits against the University of Michigan charging the school with allowing team doctor Robert Anderson to sexually abuse students for decades.